- Directed By: Spike Lee

 |Budget: $20.1 million||Financed by: Good Universe; Vertigo Entertainment|

 “My worst experience ever, and I’ve been making films since 1986, was “Oldboy.”
 That is not the film — the film Josh Brolin and I made?
 That didn’t make it to the theaters.
 And that’s the first time I’ve said this publicly.
 It was not a good experience.”

 The Oldboy remake was developed by the newly formed Good Universe, which was founded by former Lionsgate president, Joe Drake and former Mandate Pictures president Nathan Kahane.
 Additional financing came from Vertigo Entertainment.
 Good Universe also handled pre-sales, which kicked off at the 2012 Cannes Film Festival and Oldboy and Last Vegas were their first projects.
 The remake sold well, with Universal Pictures International landing rights for the U.K., Germany, France, Italy, Austria, Switzerland, Australia and Spain.
-The strong pre-sales covered much of the $25,815,745 gross budget and after a $5,615,939 tax credit from Louisiana, the net budget was $20.1 million.
+The strong pre-sales covered much of the expenses.
+The gross budget for Oldboy was $25,815,745 and after a $5,615,939 tax credit from Louisiana, the net budget was $20.1 million.

 Spike Lee’s remake of the acclaimed Korean picture was trimmed by about an hour after his cut was submitted and to remove even more time from the running length, an edit was added to the film’s centerpiece fight scene which was filmed as an unbroken shot.
 Even though Oldboy was butchered in post-production, this was the sort of misguided remake which could never reach the deranged spectacle of the original.
 It’s a project that was a turn off for fans of the original and sold to the masses as a run of the mill revenge flick.